 Let's get your music to the next step!
-Free Unlimited Revisions.
+Free Revisions.
 I work hard to give each song the right amount of depth, clarity, and punch.

 I work with clients to take studio, home, and live recordings to the next level.

 I've been making music with indie, rock, country, and americana artists in Nashville for over 10 years.
 I'm fortunate that the groups I've tracked or mixed are always looking to build their own unique sounds.
 Some projects record with bandmates live in the studio and some artists track each instrument individually in their home studio.
 Regardless of how the music was recorded I'm going to make sure that the excitement and energy of your songs will stand out.

 I'm easy to communicate with and believe that working with the mix & mastering engineer should be just as fun for the artist as it is to write and record your songs!

 If you have any questions or want a quote.. reach out anytime, I look forward to hearing from you.

 Send a message by clicking the green contact button and I'll get back to you asap.